-- Charter School will conduct credential review as part of teacher hiring process and support our teachers' credentialing needs.
-Charter School will also annually review master schedule/teacher assignments to ensure compliance.
-We will support our teachers for their credentialing needs. - Charter School will annually review alignment of instructional materials to standards and keep an inventory of instructional materials and corresponding purchase of materials.
+- Charter School will annually review alignment of instructional materials to standards and keep an inventory of instructional materials and corresponding purchase of materials.
 Charter School will annually review budget and plan to ensure adequate budget for instructional materials. - Charter School will do annual and monthly facility inspections to screen for safety hazards.
 Daily general cleaning by custodial staff will maintain campus cleanliness. - Charter School will ensure curricula and assessments are aligned to the standards and that teachers participate in professional development on the implementation of standards (CCSS, NGSS, etc.).
 Teachers will be provided with instructional guidance and feedback through classroom visits. - Charter School will provide services to ELs by proficiency level and provide ELD instruction aligned to the CA ELD standards and framework.
 Charter School will provide our ELs with core and supplemental ELD instructional materials and provide our teachers with PD focused on ELD standards.
 Our EL coordinator will monitor EL student progress in program implementation according to our EL Master Plan. - Charter School teachers will provide instruction using integrated ELD instructional strategies as outlined in the CHATS framework (and other research-based strategies such as SDAIE) to all students, including ELs.
 Charter School will provide culturally and linguistically relevant materials for students.
 ELs will receive further in-class instructional support which includes one-on-one teacher support and small group instruction.
 Charter School will strive to provide bilingual instructional assistants to provide primary language support to enable students to access content area instruction while gaining language proficiency.
-Charter School will ensure that teachers participate in PD on ELD instructional strategies and CHATS framework. - During the day, Charter School will provide additional supports and interventions to all students, including ELs. - Charter School will provide additional supports and interventions to all students, including ELs, during after school hours and on Saturday.

-Charter School will synthesize CAASPP and MAP student achievement and growth data, as well as course grades, and other state and internal assessment scores, into reports and regularly review progress towards targets.
+Charter School will ensure that teachers participate in PD on ELD instructional strategies and CHATS framework. - During the day, Charter School will provide additional supports and interventions to all students, including ELs. - Charter School will provide additional supports and interventions to all students, including ELs, during after school hours and on Saturday. - Charter School will synthesize CAASPP and MAP student achievement and growth data, as well as course grades, and other state and internal assessment scores, into reports and regularly review progress towards targets.